CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/05-predict-incoming-cashflow.md

 # Exercise 5: Predict Incoming Cashflow

-In this exercise you wll create a model to predict incoming cashflow based on historical payment delays for previous sales.
+In this exercise you will create a model to predict incoming cashflow based on historical payment delays for previous sales.

 You wll be using [Azure Machine Learning](https://ml.azure.com/) for this.